Kneckter/DiscordRoleBot/README.md

 "blockManualRoles" - This is a string to enable the feature that will remove roles that were manually added so only the ones with database records are kept.
 "blockTheseRoles" - This is an array of strings for the role IDs that the blockManualRoles feature will check for manual assignments.
 Leave the array blank to watch all roles.
 "daysNotice" - This is an int used to control how many days are left on a temp role before notifying the user that they will lose it.
+"reverseDate" - This is a boolean that is used to control the order of the date sent in Discord messages.
+The default is `false` and displays the date as YYYY-MM-DD.
+When set to `true`, it displays the date as DD-MM-YYYY.
 ```

 # LAUNCHING IT